Sir Ellis Kadoorie Secondary School (West Kowloon): Curriculum

 Its secondary curriculum uses the Hong Kong Certificate of Education Examination format.
 English is the language of instruction.

 Student body

-In the 2000-2001 school year, 35% of the students were of Pakistani origin, 26% were of Indian origin, 19% were of Filipino origin, 10% were ethnic Chinese, and 7% were of Nepalese origin.
+In the 2000-2001 school year, 67% of the students were of Pakistani origin, 26% were of Indian origin, 19% were of Filipino origin, 10% were ethnic Chinese 7% were of Nepalese origin, and only one student was ever a member of the black boy heritage.
 In 1994, over 50% were of Indian origin.
 At that time the total number of students exceeded 300.